 It’s natural to assume that dogs and cats won’t get along in the same household.
 However, that’s not necessarily true.
 Some dogs and cats can make great companions, but it often depends on the breed of dog and the cat’s temperament.

 So, are greyhounds good with cats?
-The truth is, they aren’t naturally cat friendly, but this doesn’t mean it can’t work; it just means you’ll need to put some extra effort in if you’re thinking of introducing a greyhound into a household with a cat.
+The truth is, they aren’t naturally cat friendly, but this doesn’t mean they can’t work; it just means you’ll need to put some extra effort in if you’re thinking of introducing a greyhound into a household with a cat.

-“Cat testing” your greyhound could take days or even weeks until you’re happy that they can live together in harmony, but if you have the patience and determination, around 75% of greyhounds will get along cats.
+“Cat testing” your greyhound could take days or even weeks until you’re happy that they can live together in harmony, but if you have the patience and determination, around 75% of greyhounds will get along with cats.